 A joint communiqué between EPPO and EA (European Co-operation for Accreditation, the European network of nationally recognised accreditation bodies) states that 'EA will recommend that assessors from Accreditation Bodies take note of EPPO documents when evaluating plant pest diagnostic laboratories'.
 Since 2011-01 EPPO is a 'recognized stakeholder' for EA.

 In 2004, EPPO Council stressed that the implementation of phytosanitary regulations for quarantine pests was jeopardized by decreasing knowledge in plant protection (Madeira declaration).
 The Panel on Diagnostics proposed that an inventory should be made of the available expertise on diagnostics in Europe.
 The database on Diagnostic Expertise was created (Roy et al., 2010) to allow identification of experts who can provide diagnosis of regulated species and those who can help in the identification of new or difficult to identify species.
-EPPO member countries were contacted and as of May 2012, 75 laboratories from 31 countries have provided data corresponding to more than 500 experts.
+EPPO member countries were contacted and as of October 2016, 77 laboratories from 33 countries are included and have provided data corresponding to more than 500 experts.
 These results are available in a searchable database on the EPPO website.
-The database can also help national accreditation bodies identify auditors for pest diagnostic laboratories for accreditation.
+The database can also help national accreditation bodies identify technical auditors/experts for pest diagnostic laboratories for accreditation.
+Validation data is provided in part of this database.
+As of October 2016, 166 validation reports were available on tests for bacteria, chromista, fungi, insects, nematodes and viruses/viroids.
+Test performance studies on multiple pests, such as that from the Euphresco DNA barcoding project, are also available.

 Since 1985, EPPO has organized a series of workshops and conferences on diagnostics.